 That is the Barrier Transfer Machine (BTM).
 You may have seen the BTM on the I-15 Express Lanes.
 Ultimately, the BTM will be used to reconfigure the Express Lanes from two lanes in each direction to three lanes in one direction and one lane in another direction to manage traffic flow during peak traffic hours.
 As of now, the traffic volumes have not triggered the need to use the BTM on a daily basis.
 Caltrans is moving the BTM on an as-needed basis to maintain its operability, as well as when there are incidents or emergencies.
 While the BTM is designed for using during normal traffic flows, you may notice small traffic impacts when it is operating.
 Additionally, you may also notice messages on the electronic signs that will alert you to be on the lookout when the BTM is in use.

-The MTS Premium Express Bus service currently offers six bus routes that use the I-15 Express Lanes to transport riders from North County locations to their destinations in downtown San Diego and Sorrento Mesa.
-Transit stations and Park & Ride lots are located along I-15 and are connected to the Express Lanes via direct access ramps.
-These direct access ramps allow the MTS Premium Express Bus and other Express Lanes users to bypass general lanes and enter directly onto the Express Lanes.
-Express Bus riders, carpoolers, and vanpoolers can take advantage of additional parking within the transit stations at Sabre Springs/Peñasquitos, Rancho Bernardo, and Del Lago stations, with an additional transit center opening in 2014 at Mira Mesa Boulevard.
+Transit stations and Park & Ride lots are located along I-15 and are connected to the Express Lanes via Direct Access Ramps (DARs).
+These DARs allow Rapid and other Express Lanes users to bypass general lanes and enter directly onto the Express Lanes.
+Rapid and other transit riders, carpoolers, and vanpoolers can take advantage of parking at the transit stations at Sabre Springs/Peñasquitos and Rancho Bernardo.
+Parking at the Del Lago and Miramar College transit stations are reserved for transit riders, while carpool/vanpool parking is available at nearby shopping centers.

 The average daily traffic on I-15 ranges from 170,000 to 295,000 vehicles, with daily commute delays ranging from 30 to 45 minutes in the general purpose lanes.
 By 2020, traffic is expected to increase to almost 380,000 vehicles per day.
 Delays were expected to be as long as 90 minutes if improvements were not made.
 The I-15 FasTrak program successfully demonstrates that value pricing can be an effective tool for increasing the use of an HOV facility while maintaining free-flow conditions in the facility.
 SANDAG is committed to delivering on the TransNet promise and improving the quality of life for San Diegans.
 The I-15 Express Lanes system is the nation’s most advanced and innovative highway, providing a smarter way to commute as well as saving time, gas, and helping the environment.